Powder Rooms That Wow

 Furniture and Fixtures

 Scale is important.
 A very small powder room will feel crowded with a large sink and vanity, so if your powder room is cozy, then consider a simple but elegant porcelain pedestal.
+Local bathroom fitters will make sure to install fixtures according to the size of your bathroom or powder room.
 Historic homes often benefit from a clean, white porcelain stand-alone sink with chrome fixtures to reflect the age of the home.
 In a larger powder room, the sink and its trappings can be a real centerpiece.
 A large vanity with interesting cabinetry and a beautifully crafted countertop is always stunning.

 Walls and Flooring